ScanLab-ossi/covid-simulation/README.md

 <!-- `cd` into `covid-simulation` and install this as a package before working on it.
 It makes imports easier: `pip install -e .` -->

-Run simulation locally: `python simulation`
+Run simulation locally: `python -m simulation`

 Run streamlit app locally: `streamlit run app.py`